 The more you get to know me, you will also learn that I am a very low-prep, maintenance teacher.
 The idea of printing, and laminating multiple sheets for one Stem Activity was too much for me.
 All of this thinking and unwillingness led me to create these STEM | STEAM Planning and Reflection Sheets.

 I love these.
-This sheets were exactly what I needed in order to have success with STEM activities.
-There are two layout options you pick wether it’s Stem or Steam your implementing.
+These sheets were exactly what I needed in order to have success with STEM activities.
+There are two layout options you pick whether it’s Stem or Steam your implementing.
 The only difference between the two is the A, (Arts).
-The best part about this pages is that you can use them again, and again, and again.
+The best part about these pages is that you can use them again, and again, and again.
 You can also use these with ANY STEAM/STEM challenge.

-Finally, at this point students can dive in and start test driving.
+Finally, at this point, students can dive in and start test driving.
 There is a section on the planning sheet that allows them to record data for trial and error.
-This section may not always be applicable, however can be used as a section to take notes.
+This section may not always be applicable, however, it can be used as a section to take notes.

 Next, onto the reflection page.
 I LOVE the reflection page.
-Students begin my explaining why they selected the solution they did, why they thought it would be the best choice.
+Students begin by explaining why they selected the solution they did, why they thought it would be the best choice.
 Next, they consider how it relates to the real world.
 Is/was there a problem this challenge relates to.
-What about the solution, could their thinking or solution provide be applied to another problem that exists?
+What about the solution, could their thinking or solution provided be applied to another problem that exists?

 These are wonderful to get more out of your Stem and Steam Challenges.
-You’ll love that you can print these double sided and hand students a single page to scaffold their efforts.
+You’ll love that you can print these double-sided and hand students a single page to scaffold their efforts.
 The students will become more and more acquainted with the process as you use them again and again throughout the year.
-These work great in centers, STEM / STEAM Bins, small groups, or whole class instruction.
-These are a wonderful way to hold students more accountable to their learning.
+These work great in centers, STEM / STEAM Bins, small groups, or whole-class instruction.
+These are a wonderful way to hold students more accountable for their learning.

 If you liked this make sure to check out:

 If your looking for more STEM|STEAM ideas or would like to share your own ideas please join our member-only Teaching on Lemon Lane Facebook Group!